 2. Solar energy systems

 We tallied the pros and cons of solar energy in the past.
 One thing is for sure – the technology that converts the power of the Sun to electricity is here to stay.
 While it’s still expensive to install, recent technological advancements have reduced the size of solar panels.
-They have also increased their efficiency and prolong their lifespan.
+They have also increased their efficiency and prolonged their lifespan.

 Additionally, we plan to exchange regular windows with solar glass, allowing buildings to generate extra energy without design changes.
 Furthermore, due to low maintenance, solar farms can power private households and entire villages and cities alike, especially those cut off from the grid.
 Scientists are even exploring space-based solar technology.
 It would collect solar power in space, then beam it to Earth using microwaves.
 This substantially boosts collection rates and eliminates energy losses due to atmospheric gasses.